lyubortk/long-long-hash-map/README.md

 ### Memory efficiency comparison

 Here is a memory efficiency comparison between LongLongHashMap and some of the java.util map implementations.
 Axis X represents the number of elements iserted into the map.
-Axis Y represent the ratio of used space to data size which is 2\*8 bytes in this case (the lower the better).
+Axis Y represents the ratio of used space to data size which is 2\*8 bytes in this case (the lower the better).
 The code could be found in the test derictory.

 ![](/memory_consumption/memory_consumption_benchmark.png?raw=true "Memory consumption benchmark")